 And with that, he had Aniston laughing for the umpteenth time that day.

-Their camaraderie was palpable as they finished each other's sentences like brother and sister, but their friendship was primarily under the radar up until Sandler recruited the Friends star for Just Go With It, which hit theaters Feb.
-11, 2011 (also Aniston's birthday), playing his character's best friend whom he eventually realizes he's totally in love with after chasing Brooklyn Decker around for most of the movie.
+The camaraderie was palpable as they finished each other's sentences like brother and sister, but their friendship was primarily under the radar up until Sandler recruited the Friends star for Just Go With It, which hit theaters Feb.
+11, 2011 (also Aniston's birthday).
+She played his character's best friend—whom he eventually realizes he's totally in love with after chasing Brooklyn Decker around for most of the movie.

-After they first met, Sandler ended up back in New York in 1990, first as a writer and then as a cast member on Saturday Night Live, while Aniston got Friends in 1994, so their journeys geographically diverged early on.
-Even when Sandler was fired from SNL in 1995, a turn of events that he never fails to poke fun at these days, he started making at least a movie a year, starting with Billy Madison, and has barely slowed down since—his type of downtime coming more in the form of producing films that he can have all of his friends be in too.
+After striking up their friendship in L.A., Sandler ended up back in New York in 1990, first as a writer and then as a cast member on Saturday Night Live, while Aniston got Friends in 1994, so their journeys geographically diverged early on.
+Even when Sandler was fired from SNL in 1995, a turn of events that he never fails to poke fun at, he started making at least a movie a year, starting with Billy Madison, and has barely slowed down since—his type of downtime coming more in the form of producing films that he can have all of his friends be in too.

 Aniston, of course, became a huge star and then married Brad Pitt in 2000 (there's no mention of Sandler being at their Malibu nuptials, but Spade was—and Sandler also tied the knot with wife Jacqueline Titone in Malibu, three years later).
-She got divorced in 2005 and we know she was leaning on her tight circle of friends in the aftermath.
+She got divorced in 2005 and has talked about leaning on her tight circle of friends in the aftermath.
 Meanwhile, Sandler's first daughter, Sadie, was born in 2006 and his second, Sunny, arrived in 2008.